-- (a) The Exchange (or the Regulatory Services Provider or other authorized appointed representatives), if any, shall have the right, in connection with determining whether all Eris Exchange Rules and Obligations are being, will be, or have been complied with by the Participant, to: - (1) inspect systems, equipment and software operated by the Participant in connection with Exchange Activity, wherever located; - (2) access the systems, equipment, software, and the premises on which the systems, equipment, and software are located, any data stored in any of the systems or equipment, during the regular business hours and the Trading Hours of the Exchange, without prior notice to Participants; and/or - (3) copy or reproduce any data to which the Exchange has access under this Rule.
+- (a) The Exchange or other appointed representatives, if any, shall have the right, in connection with determining whether all Eris Exchange Rules and Obligations are being, will be, or have been complied with by the Participant, to: - (1) inspect systems, equipment and software operated by the Participant in connection with Exchange Activity, wherever located;

-- (b) Each Participant shall provide the Regulatory Services ProviderExchange's appointed representative with the same access to their books and records and offices as they are required to provide the Exchange under the Eris Exchange Rules and Applicable Law. - (c) The Market Regulation Department may require a Participant to furnish (periodically or on a particular occasion) information concerning the Participant's Exchange Activity.
+- (2) access the systems, equipment, software, and the premises on which the systems, equipment, and software are located, any data stored in any of the systems or equipment, during the regular business hours and the Trading Hours of the Exchange, without prior notice to Participants; and/or - (3) copy or reproduce any data to which the Exchange has access under this Rule. - (b) Each Participant shall provide the Exchange's appointed representative with the same access to their books and records and offices as they are required to provide the Exchange under the Eris Exchange Rules and Applicable Law. - (c) The Market Regulation Department may require a Participant to furnish (periodically or on a particular occasion) information concerning the Participant's Exchange Activity.
 For a Participant, such information includes but is not limited to, the Participant's open trading positions or Contracts to which the Participant is a party.